 “He’s done heaps and heaps – probably more than any other person that I know – in terms of educating white Australians about our people, our history, our culture.
 And overturning, more importantly, all of those horrible stereotypes, that we’re just nomadic people with no culture … and his books are all about showing that no, we were – and are – a clever people.”

 The concept of one’s identity is a lot to unpack.
 So naturally, when others feel the need to judge or question, it’s the tangible qualities – fairness of skin, blondeness of hair, blueness of eyes – that are commonly cited as ‘evidence’ against a person’s Indigeneity.

 But of course, this, too, is missing the point.

 “We know our people.
 I walk the streets of Melbourne, Sydney, Canberra, whatever, and I often see a lot of what people might see as white Australians, but I look and see, ‘oh there’s one of our Mob,’ quite easily.
 So we know, because we also operate not just on the physical level, but on the spiritual level, so that we can feel who’s Indigenous or not, as well.”

-While others are tirelessly arguing the absurd, the ripple effect of Pascoe’s work quietly continues.
+While others are tirelessly arguing the absurd, the ripple effect of Bruce Pascoe and his work quietly continues.

 Sales of his book increased when the question of his identity was referred to the Federal Police via the Minister for Home Affairs, Peter Dutton.
 Around the same time last year, he released a follow-up to Dark Emu penned especially for children.
 The book, Young Dark Emu: A Truer History was recently shortlisted for the 2020 Adelaide Festival Awards for Literature.
 Meanwhile, the ABC and Screen Australia have announced funding for Dark Emu to be adapted as a Television Documentary.